fromothers/www.maxhallinan.com/posts/_drafts/2018-11-17-setting-out-with-a-new-language.md

 But suddenly I felt the old clumsiness, was taken back to my first day behind the wheel.

-It's time for me to take Haskell out on the open road.
+The moment has come to take Haskell out on the open road.
 I've worked through much of the [Haskell book](http://haskellbook.com/).
 In doing so, I've written many lines of Haskell code.
 Now it is time to write Haskell programs.